 What Factors Can Affect The Expungement Process?

-If someone has a spotty record, they’re probably not going to be eligible because if they have more than one felony or felony and two misdemeanors or three or more misdemeanors, they’re not going to be eligible.
+If someone has a spotty record, they’re probably not going to be eligible because if they have more than one felony or a felony and two misdemeanors or three or more misdemeanors, they’re not going to be eligible.

-The bottom-line is an expungement is not given to people with the spotty record; it’s given to someone who made a mistake one time and is looking to get forgiveness for that one time mistake.
+The bottom line is an expungement is not given to people with the spotty record; it’s given to someone who made a mistake one time and is looking to get forgiveness for that one-time mistake.